studyathome-internationally/hub/docs/studyathome/partner/uastw/lecturer/iris-nemec.md

 # Iris Nemec

 was born 1985.
-After successfully graduating from HTL Spengergasse, she started the bachelor's degree course in sports equipment technology at the FHTW and then completed the master's degree course Healthcare and Rehabilitation Technology.
+After successfully graduating from HTL Spengergasse, she started the bachelor's degree course in sports equipment technology at the [UAS Technikum Wien](/studyathome/partner/uastw/) and then completed the master's degree course Healthcare and Rehabilitation Technology.

 <!-- more -->

-After her graduation with distinction, she started working part-time at the Research Institute for Orthopaedic Technology with teaching and research activities at the FHTW.
+After her graduation with distinction, she started working part-time at the Research Institute for Orthopaedic Technology with teaching and research activities at the [UAS Technikum Wien](/studyathome/partner/uastw/).
-Since 2015 she has been working exclusively at the FHTW.
+Since 2015 she has been working exclusively at the [UAS Technikum Wien](/studyathome/partner/uastw/).